 JOEL: THE JUDGMENTS OF THE DAY OF THE LORD

-A. "The Day of the Lord," a term used of the time when God administers judgment on sin and delivers His people can be applied to an event in Israel's past as well as to end-time events that are yet to occur.
+A. "The Day of the Lord," a term used of the time when God administers judgment on sin and deliverance for His people can be applied to an event in Israel's past as well as to end-time events that are yet to occur.

-B. In the concluding section of Joel’s prophecy, God promised a glorious future for the upright remnant in Israel, and Joel 3:1-17 tells of God’s end-time judgments in Israel’s behalf.
-We view the passage for our insight:
+B. In the concluding section of the book of Joel, God provided promises of a glorious future for His delivered remnant, and Joel 2:28-32 tells of God’s end-time spiritual renewal of Israel.
+We view it for our insight:

 II.
 God's End-Time Spiritual Renewal Of Israel, Joel 2:28-32.